TanveerMittal/Neural-Net-Image-Classifier/README.md

 # shoe-cnn
-Custom Convolutional Neural Network with Binary Output designed to detect shoes/bare feet.
+Custom Convolutional Neural Network with Binary Output designed to be retrained for any binary image classification scenario.
+First examples were detection of shoes and basic facial recognition.

 Written in python with tensorflow/keras